|

 The

-books, and posters that teach students and staff about
+posters that teach students and staff about GLBTQ issues in

 you or your staff want help making your school climate